 One of the symptoms of Sinusitis is the loss of smell and taste.
-I lost it all.
+A few years ago I lost it all.
+I couldn't smell flowers or lasagna or anything.
+I also couldn't smell gut rot breath or dog poop so there was good and bad to the situation.

 As soon as I got my sense of smell back, I started smelling everything in my path.

-Now that Christmas is approaching, my nose is moving into high gear again.
-I expect everything I pick up to be scented.
-Pine cones, candles, cookies.
-If they aren't, I get angry.
+With Christmas approaching, my nose is moving into high gear again.
+I expect and want everything I pick up to be scented.
+Pine cones, candles and cookies are all lifted to my expectant nose.
+If they aren't scented, I get incensed.

 Mix together equal parts applesauce and cinnamon until it forms a dough.